 CSHBC Board of Directors

 The CSHBC Board of Directors is the College’s policy-making and governing body.
-The Board receives its authority from the Health Professions Act (the “Act”) and consists of four RSLP members, two RAUD members, two RHIP members, and five publicly-appointed members, all of whom are sworn to uphold the College’s public interest mandate.
+The Board receives its authority from the Health Professions Act (the “Act”) and consists of four RSLP members, two RAUD members, two RHIP members, and four publicly-appointed members, all of whom are sworn to uphold the College’s public interest mandate.
 The Board’s oversight responsibilities ensure that CSHBC is managed in accordance with the duties and objects specified in the Act.

 For more information:

 Karen Derry works part-time with School District 43 providing speech and language services to children and youth.
 Karen is passionate about interprofessional collaborative practice and client- and family-centered care.
 She continues to be involved with speech and language clinical research.